syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Date-Selection-And-Restriction.md

 N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/blob/main/Samples/Restriction).

-You can also change the selected date interactively by selecting a date from drop-down calendar or by entering the date value in editor of `Calendar Date Picker`.
-Now, you can get the selected date from the `SelectedDate` property.
+You can also change the selected date interactively by selecting a date from the drop-down calendar or by entering the date value in editor of `Calendar Date Picker`.
+You can get the selected date from the `SelectedDate` property.

 ![date-selection-in-winui-calendar-date-picker](Getting-Started_images/date-selection-in-winui-calendar-date-picker.gif)